andrew henderson menu

 The fact that you’ll always be able to live in a country with no income tax is what makes these countries the most appealing options for tax-friendly second passports.

-Yes, it is a tax-free country.
-But It’s not that well respected.
-It’s a tax-free country but I wouldn’t recommend the passport.
+Yes, Vanuatu is a tax-free country, but it’s not that well respected.
+It’s a tax-free country, but we wouldn’t recommend the passport.

 Again, some of the other islands may not be income tax free, but depending on what you’re doing, they could still work as part of a tax-free strategy.

-Citizenship by investment in St. Kitts and Nevis is the oldest citizenship by investment program in the business and generally costs around $150,000.
+Citizenship by investment in St Kitts and Nevis is the oldest citizenship-by-investment program in the business, and the cost starts at US$250,000 plus fees.

 Lowering Taxes with Tax-friendly Second Passports